 - In 400 B.C., Hippocrates, a Greek doctor who is considered to be the father of modern medicine, prescribed a mixture of honey and apple cider vinegar to cure diseases.2,3

 - During the American Civil War in the 1860s, doctors used apple cider vinegar to disinfect soldiers' wounds.3

 - According to a 1976 chapter in the book series Advances in Applied Microbiology, apple cider vinegar has also been used in "[lotions] to treat lameness, poison ivy, shingles, night sweats, burns, varicose veins, impetigo, and ringworm."2

-While acne is primarily an inflammatory condition, it has a significant bacterial component, as a type of bacteria called P. acnes has been implicated in acne development.
-Therefore, any substance that is effective against these bacteria might be beneficial in treating acne.
+Acne is in part a bacterial disease.
+A specific type of bacteria called C. acnes has been implicated in leading to much of the redness and soreness that we see in and around acne lesions.
+Therefore, any substance that is effective against this bacteria might be beneficial in treating acne.

 Vinegar has antibacterial effects, and in fact, people have been using it as an antibacterial agent for thousands of years, long before the discovery of antibiotics as we know them.
 According to a book series Advances in Applied Microbiology, "Possibly vinegar was the first antibiotic known to man, a bacterial product antagonistic to other microorganisms."2

 Past research has indicated that acetic acid, the main ingredient in vinegar, has broad-spectrum antibacterial activity against a variety of bacteria.
 Three studies published in medical journals confirm this finding.6-8 However, no studies have tested the ability of vinegar to kill C. acnes specifically.

 A 2009 study in the journal Burns confirmed this.
 The authors of this study concluded, "The tests showed excellent bactericidal effect of acetic acid, particularly with problematic [g]ram-negative bacteria."7